SLAVIC 340 A: Modern Yiddish Literature: The Worlds of East European Jews

 Syllabus Description (from Canvas):

-MODERN YIDDISH LITERATURE: THE WORLD OF EAST EUROPEAN JEWS
+MODERN YIDDISH LITERATURE: THE WORLDS OF EAST EUROPEAN JEWS

 Prof. Sasha Senderovich -- please email with any questions: senderov@uw.edu